dmitrycello/yaglpp/docs/INSTALLATION.md

 - [GLFW](https://www.glfw.org/download) Source package archive v3.4 or later.
 Older versions could be found [here](https://github.com/glfw/glfw/releases);
 - [GLM](https://github.com/g-truc/glm/releases) pack v1.0.1 or later;
 - [Assimp](https://github.com/assimp/assimp/releases) release v5.4.3 or later;
 - [stb_image](https://github.com/nothings/stb/tree/master) library.
 It is important to use the file versions tested with the current release.
 Every newer version of a file may require additional testings.
 If there is no such version, try using newer version (it usually works), or get the one preserved in **`Common.7z`** archive of this repository.
-Currently required files are:
+The required files are:
 	+ **stb_image.h** v2.29,
 	+ **stb_image_resize2.h** v2.06,
 	+ **stb_image_write.h** v1.16;